jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-5-content-layer.md

 export const collections = { workshopExercise, blog };
 ```

+### Custom Content Service

+Rather than calling the generated TypeScript services directly, notice that we've introduced an interim layer in the form of the `services/ContentService.ts` file.

+This hides some of the more confusing generated names and also allows us to fetch all pages by type, with pagination handled using a 'do'-'while' loop.

+This has a function called `getAllContentByType` which we are using to get all the blog articles.

+This is all setup and ready for you to use.

 ### Good to know

 Notice we are setting a property called `slug` to `article.route.path`.

 This is were the page URL is in the Content Delivery API.

-The `schema` is also using [Zod](https://zod.dev/) to ensure we have type safety when using the Content Collection
+The `schema` is also using [Zod](https://zod.dev/) to ensure we have type safety when using the Content Collection.

 ### Update The Blog Listing